 Rename this key as EnableFrameServerMode and set its bit value to 0.

-The process isn’t done, as you have to repeat the above process on the following path, after which you can exit the Registry Editor and reboot your PC to see if the error has been fixed.
+The process isn’t done (for 64-bit systems), as you have to repeat the above process on the following path, after which you can exit the Registry Editor and reboot your PC to see if the error has been fixed.

 HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows Media Foundation\Platform